 However, with all of these changes, you still can see the theme name via code or folders.
 This may not look professional for some businesses.

-In addition, most themes (especially nulled themes) have many security weaknesses and hackers can easily gain access to the website by knowing the theme’s name.
+In addition, most themes (especially nulled themes) have many security weaknesses and hackers can easily gain access to the website by knowing the theme's name.
+We suggest you use WordPress security plugin to enhance your site secutiy.

 In this article, we are going to discuss how to hide the theme name in WordPress.